saltstack/salt-windows-msi/README.md

 targets and properties.

-You can build the msi also in Visual Studio, but the embedded defaults for version, paths, etc. may be incorrect on your machie.
+You can build the msi also in Visual Studio, but the embedded defaults for version, paths, etc. may be incorrect on your machine.

 The build will produce:
  - $(StagingDir)/wix/Salt-Minion-$(DisplayVersion)-$(TargetPlatform).msi